Judge40/BetterMobGriefingGameRule/README.md

  - Ghast
     - Whether the Ghast's fireball can destroy blocks.
     - Whether the Ghast's fireball can set blocks on fire.
+ - Husk
+    - Whether the Husk can destroy wooden doors.
+    - Whether the Husk can pick up loot from the ground.
  - PigZombie
     - Whether the PigZombie can destroy wooden doors.
  - Rabbit